Refining the Adaptivity Notion in the Huge Object Model: Additional preliminaries

 \begin{lemma}[Systematic code] There exists a set $\mathcal{C}$ of error correction codes, such that for every $n \ge m \ge 10$, it has a code $C_{m,n} : [m] \to \{0,1\}^n$ with the following properties: (1) Its minimal codeword distance is at least $\frac{1}{3}$ and (2) The projection of $C_{m,n}$ on its first $\ceil{\log_2 m}$ is one-to-one, that is, $C_{m,n}$ can be decoded by reading the first $\ceil{\log_2 m}$ bits. \end{lemma} From now on, every use of systematic codes refers to the set $\mathcal{C}$ that is guaranteed by Lemma \ref{lemma:syscode}, usually denoted just by $C$ (rather than the explicit notion $C_{m,n}$).

 The next property is very useful for proving adaptivity gaps.

-\begin{definition}[string property $\mathbf{cpal}$, see \cite{fischer2022}, \cite{akns99}] For a fixed $n$, the property $\mathbf{cpal}$ is defined over $\{0,1,2,3\}^n$ as the set of $n$-long strings that are concatenations of a palindrome over $\{0,1\}$ and a palindrome over $\{2,3\}$ (in this order). \end{definition}
+\begin{definition}[string property $\mathbf{cpal}$, see \cite{fischer2022}, \cite{akns99}] For any fixed $n$, the property $\mathbf{cpal}$ is defined over $\{0,1,2,3\}^n$ as the set of $n$-long strings that are concatenations of a palindrome over $\{0,1\}$ and a palindrome over $\{2,3\}$ (in this order). \end{definition}

 The following lemma is well-known (the adaptive bound, using binary search, is described in \cite{fischer2022}).

 \begin{lemma} Property $\mathbf{cpal}$ does not have a non-adaptive $\frac15$-test using $o(\sqrt{n})$ queries, while having an adaptive $\eps$-test using $O(\log(n)+1/\eps)$ many queries. \end{lemma}